 The church in St. Petrox was erected in the 13th century and named after the Welsh saint Pedrog (also Petroc or Petrock) from the sixth century.
 In the nineteenth century, the church was thoroughly rebuilt, the work focused on the chancel.
 The sacristy was added than on the northern side.

-The church originally consisted of a rectangular nave measuring approximately 10 x 5 meters and a narrower, rectangular chancel measuring approximately 5.5 by 3.5 meters.
-One arm of the transept was situated from the north, and a four-sided tower was placed on the west side.
+The church originally consisted of a rectangular nave measuring approximately 10 x 4.9 meters and a narrower, rectangular chancel measuring approximately 5.5 by 3.3 meters.
+One arm of the transept measuring 3.2 x 3 meters was situated from the north, and a four-sided, three-story tower was placed on the west side.
 It received a prominent parapet mounted on corbels and a battlement.
 In its north-west corner there was placed a turret with a staircase.

 Salter M., The old parish churches of South-West Wales, Malvern 2003.